wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/basic/trading.md

 Use functions of `waves-transactions` library:

 * `order` function creates and signs an order.
 Order proof is derived from seed.
-By default, Matcher fee is calculated automatically.
+By default, matcher fee is calculated automatically.
-* `submitOrder` sends signed order to Matcher.
+* `submitOrder` sends signed order to matcher.

 See function descriptions in [waves-transactions documentation](https://wavesplatform.github.io/waves-transactions/index.html) on Github.